 MANUFACTURING AND SALES, ARTISAN - The manufacturing, processing, fabrication, packaging, or assembly of products within a fully enclosed structure which includes retail sales for the products produced within the same structure.
 Retail sales may include products produced offsite.
 No processes or equipment may be used that creates heat, glare, dust, smoke, fumes, odors, or vibration beyond its lot line.
-The retail space must be at the primary entrance of the structure.
+Retail space may be included on site and shall be located at the primary entrance of the structure.